rust-osdev/bootloader/README.md

 ## Requirements

-You need a nightly [Rust](https://www.rust-lang.org) compiler and [cargo xbuild](https://github.com/rust-osdev/cargo-xbuild).
-You also need the `llvm-tools-preview` component, which can be installed through `rustup component add llvm-tools-preview`.
+You need a nightly [Rust](https://www.rust-lang.org) compiler with the `llvm-tools-preview` component, which can be installed through `rustup component add llvm-tools-preview`.

 ## Usage